splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 - A deduplication key composed of the publishing-user alias, repository, and connector version.

-The queue processes the oldest eligible issue.
+The queue selects eligible queued or expired-active work before verification work.
+Within each group it uses the oldest `enqueued_at` timestamp and then the issue number as a stable tie-breaker.
+A drain run excludes every issue it has already selected, so each eligible issue receives at most one processing attempt per run.
 Publication credentials remain in GitHub Actions secrets and are not stored in issues or release assets.

 ## Upload budget